panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The variable `pi` is not accessible outside of `circle` module (unless explicitly exported using `export`).

-At the module level, the scope supports module encapsulation.
-Every private variable (that's not exported) remains an internal detail of the module, and the module scope protects these variables from being accessed outside of the module.
+The module scope makes the module encapsulated.
+Every private variable (that's not exported) remains an internal detail of the module, and the module scope protects these variables from being accessed outside.

-The scope is an encapsulation mechanism starting from code blocks, functions, and ending with modules.
+Looking from another angle, the scope is an encapsulation mechanism for code blocks, functions, and modules.

 ## 5. Scopes can be nested